MorphCast/ai-sdk-js/README.md

 # MorphCast AI SDK for JavaScript

+MorphCast HTML5 AI SDK is a native JavaScript engine, based on Deep Neural Networks.

+It works directly in the web-browser of mobile and desktop and in a webview inside mobile App.

+It fires events at an average rate of 10 times per second on mobile, and even up to 30 per second on destkop.
+Data output is ready-to-use, already filtered for your convenience (parameters can also be changed in order to have a smoother or RAW output for more deep use in your code).

+You can store all data produced in local memory, in local storage or properly sent to your server.

+## Use cases

-With MorphCast AI HTML5 SDK, developers can easily add an emotion and demographic analysis layer to their web sites, landing pages and Apps, creating exciting, adaptive digital experiences.
+You can easily add an emotion and demographic analysis layer to your web site, landing page or App, creating exciting, adaptive digital experiences.
 MorphCast is being used across digital campaigns, corporate learning, eLearning, e-commerce, digital out-of-home and many other uses.

 ## Quick Start